wmde/wikiba.se/source/fed.md

 ---
 ## Federation

-There's a lot of excitement around the concept of federation in Wikibase, but "federation" means different things to different people.
-Below we lay out the different meanings of the term and show you what's currently available.
+There's a lot of excitement around the concept of federation in Wikibase.
+Generally speaking, federation means sharing information between Wikibase instances in order to broaden the base of available data.

+However, federation takes many forms, and misconceptions or presumptions about the term can lead to confusion.
+Below we lay out different kinds of federation and explain what's currently available.

 ### Federated querying